autumntxx/stupidalexa/readme.md

 I've only tested it using Google Chrome, because Firefox didn't seem to work, but you can test other browsers if you want (NO REFUNDS).

+You might also need to click anywhere on the page if you have autoplay disabled.

 ## Contributing
 All responses are defined in `phrases.js`.
 Add your responses here.